 Today to be fully reconciled to God, to “be filled up to all the fullness of God” (Eph.
 3:19), requires us to enter into the Holy of Holies.
 That is why the temple was constructed with two inner chambers, a Holy Place and the Holies of Holy.
 When we first believed, we have entered through the first curtain into the Holy Place in the temple of our bodies.
-We have been born of God and can even serve as his “priests” (1 Pet.
+We have been born of God and can even serve as His “priests” (1 Pet.
 2:9) having been “given the message of reconciliation” (1 Cor.
 5:18).
 We might have the eagerness to tell others about God and may do things we think are righteous and for God.
-However, many of us are still doing things in our flesh and not according to our spirit because we have not been transformed into his image.
-To be transformed into his image means we are changed in the inner man to the inner substance of who God is.
-We are changed when the Christ that lives in us, takes control of us, so our spirit and soul and body expresses him (Rom.
+However, many of us are still doing things in our flesh and not according to our spirit because we have not been transformed into His image.
+To be transformed into His image means we are changed in the inner man to the inner substance of who God is.
+We are changed when the Christ that lives in us, takes control of us, so our spirit and soul and body expresses Him (Rom.
 8:1-11; 2 Cor.
 4:11).
 To do this, we must enter through the second curtain.
-We must come into his presence, within the Holies of Holy, for his glory to transform us into his image (2 Cor.
+We must come into His presence, within the Holies of Holy, for His glory to transform us into His image (2 Cor.
 3:18).
 When we begin to pray unceasingly (1 The.
-5:17), staying in the Holies of Holy within our spirits, in the temple of God within our bodies, we are transformed, day-by-day, into his image.
+5:17), staying in the Holies of Holy within our spirits (Rev. 3:12), in the temple of God within our bodies, we are transformed, day-by-day, into His image.
 “Our inner man is being renewed day by day.”
 (2 Cor.
-4:16) We are transformed so the inner substance of God, the reality of who he is, begins to be expressed out of us.
+4:16) We are transformed so the inner substance of God, the reality of who He is, begins to be expressed out of us.